ericksonl/ericksonl/README.md

   🏫 Mathematics and Computer Science graduate (2023)

-  👩🏻‍💻 Fillstack enginner with a love for Data Analytics and JavaScript
+  👩🏻‍💻 Fullstack enginner with a love for Data Analytics and JavaScript

 </div>